UTU-Geospatial-Labs/2025-webmap-archipelagis/README.md

-# Elderly population projections in South-West Finland
+# Elderly population projections in Southwest Finland

 **This webmap was created as MAAN7771 course work in 2025 by:**